Configure VTP Server and Client in Switch

 Viewing VTP password

-The show vtp password command displays the configured vtp password on the switch.
+The show vtp password command displays the configured VTP password on the switch.

 Viewing VTP statistics